Ildiri (Erythrai)

 Erythrai Amphitheatre

-Explanation texts on the entrance to site: The first building of the theatre which was excavated by Prof. Akurgal but restored before the excavations have been completed in the first half of the 3rd century B.C.
-The “cavea” (spectators seating section in a halfcircle form) and analemma walls of the double diazoma (spectators seating platform) were added and repaired in the time of the Roman Emperor Hadrianus.
-There are only the foundations of the stage and it is thought that the stage, which has relatively smaller dimensions compare to the cavea, was supported with wooden construction.
+“The first building of the theatre was excavated by Prof. Akurgal but restored before the excavations were completed in the first half of the 3rd century B.C.
+The “cavea” (spectators seating section in a half-circle form) and analemma walls of the double diazoma (spectator’s seating platform) were added and repaired in the time of the Roman Emperor Hadrianus.
+There are only the foundations of the stage, and it is thought that the stage, which has relatively smaller dimensions compared to the cavea, was supported with wooden construction.”

 Church of St. Matrona